tatami-inc/tatami/README.md

 // Get these columns from each row. auto iext = mat->sparse_row(std::vector<int>{ 1, 3, 5, 7 });
 ```

+When developing **tatami**-based applications, we suggest compiling the test suite with and without the `TATAMI_DEBUG_FORCE_COPY` macro.
+When set, this macro forces **tatami** to copy data into `buffer`, even if it could omit the copy by directly returning pointers to the internal data structures.
+This gives our tests an opportunity to check that a valid buffer is actually supplied to `fetch()`.
+Conversely, when the macro is unset and a representation like `DenseMatrix` is used in the test suite,
+we can check that our application correctly handles scenarios where `fetch()` does not populate the buffers.

 ### Handling different access patterns